Shake or Stir: Which Cocktails Get Which Treatment and Why

 Ever wondered why bar spoons have long, twisted handles?
 It’s to help move the back of the spoon along the inside of the glass like it’s trying to get to the aisle in a packed theatre.
 Don’t get weird about it, but don’t keep whacking the ice with the spoon, either.
 That’ll knock off tiny ice chips that will melt, over-watering the cocktail.

 How long to stir?
 To really chill that cocktail, aim for 30 seconds.
 We don’t usually make it quite that long, more like 20 seconds, which is how long it takes to recite the Star Trek intro in full. (“These are the voyages …") However long you stir, do it right, and your stir will transfer minimal water from mixing glass to cocktail glass, ensuring you get that cocktail at the correct strength.

 Stirring 103: the Finer Points of Stirring in a Cocktail Glass

-Let’s say we’re mixing a Tom Collins.
+Let’s say we’re mixing a Proof Collins.
 We’ve shaken the ice, Citrus Sour Proof Syrup, and gin.
-We’ve scooped fresh ice into our Collins glass and strained the cocktail over it, then poured club soda on top.
+We’ve scooped fresh ice into our collins glass and strained the cocktail over it, then poured club soda on top.
 We don’t want our first several sips to be all fizz and no flavor, though, right?
 We’re ready to stir.